 Let’s take a look at some of the research.
 William E. Kraus, M.D., of the Duke University School of Medicine and investigators from the National Cancer Institute disagree that workouts have to be long in duration in order to be effective.
 They found exercising for shorter periods of time at moderate intensity did have positive effects.
 This study was conducted with over 4,000 people over age 40.

 This piece of research has been referred to in many sources and seems to be well respected and accepted as valid- Okay!
-I’m going with it.
+Needless to say, I’m going with it.
 It will soon be known as “fact”.
 I love it.

 The Centers for Disease Control & Prevention agree.
 They suggest several short workouts during the day can have the same health benefits as one long workout session.